guru-sg/array-reversal/README.md

 # array-reversal
 reversing array with inplace algorithm
 INPLACE ALGORITHM:
 // Iterate the loop from zeroth index to middle index
 // First iteration:swap the first index with last index
-// next iteration: Increase the index to first+1 and swap it with index last-1 and continue until reaching the middle index
+// next iteration: Increase the index to first+1 and swap it with index last-1 and continue until reaching the middle ind

-// PROGRAM CODE:
       import java.util.*;
       public class Main
       {
 	public static void main(String[] args) {
 		Scanner sc = new Scanner(System.in);
 		int i, temp;